adaltas/node-nikita/docs/content/about/tutorial.md

 })
 ```

-The message contains information such as the hostname or the ip address where the action is executed, the custom header, the status symbol and time of execution.
-It ends with `♥` to indicate termination of the Nikita session:
+The message contains information such as the hostname or the IP address where the action is executed, the custom header, the status symbol, and the time of execution.
+It ends with `♥` to indicate the termination of the Nikita session:

 ```bash
 localhost   Redis configuration   ✔  109ms